theweefies/aircracked-ng/README.md

     - 802.11ax/6E support:     Pass the -X/--80211ax option to use standard 6E primary channel numbers with the -c option.
 Also added 'x' character to accepted bands with use of the --band option.
 Supports use of other bands, a, b, g by using freq mappings for other bands and using frequency scanning mode.
     - Targeting mode:          Pass the -z/--target to use targeting mode.
 Option can accept single mac address or file of new-line separated MACs.
 Will highlight identified MAC in AP or STA display tables.

     - src/airodump-ng/airodump-ng.c:
       line:
-      - 130: ax_all_chans array
+        - 130: ax_all_chans array\n
         - 140: ax_chans array
         - 148: channel_frequency_map_bg
         - 166: channel_frequency_map_a
         - 194: channel_frequency_map_ax
         - 258: frequency defines
         - 261-412: ppi header functions/vars
         - 562: 3x lopt additions
         - 567-625: targeting globals
         - 1089: modified usage table
         - 1758: Need to set some of the 802.11ax properties to zero for new ap_cur
         - 2367-2428: Ext.
 Tag and HE Operation parsing for AX
         - 3459-3493: PPI writing calls and logic
         - 4162-4167: Target AP identification and marking
         - 4573-4583: Target STA identification and marking
         - 4665: Need to update Target NA Station identification and marking
         - 5672-5726: Added functions deal with converting channels to frequency strings
         - 5728: modified invalid_channel to account for ax channels
         - 5752: modified getchannels to account for ax channels
         - 6296: updated freq array to hold 3x options (a, bg, ax)
         - 6304: added freq_string to hold updated frequencies
         - 6340: updated long_options array
         - 6462: set new lopts to 0
         - 6563: updated short options string
         - 6661: added case 'X' for 802.11ax
         - 6667: modified case 'c' for ax parsing; should retain default behavior if -X is not passed
         - 6736: modified case 'b' for ax band use
         - 6788: added case 'z' for target mac highlighting
         - 7340: added logic to ensure that gpsd option is passed with ppi option (maybe get rid of this; it would be nice to just build radiotap header)
         - 7392: added argument ppi to dump_initialize_multi_format call

 - include/aircrack-ng/support/station.h:
     line: